colleen547/leaflet-challenge/README.md

 ### Before You Begin

-1. Create a new repository for this project called `leaflet-challenge`. **Do not add this homework to an existing repository**.
+1. Create a new repository for this project called `leaflet-challenge`. **Do not add this project to an existing repository**.

 2. Clone the new repository to your computer.